davidbuterez/multi-fidelity-gnns-for-drug-discovery-and-quantum-mechanics/README.md

 Please check the **Requirements/installation** section below for details regarding the software versions that were tested and compatible hardware.

 ## QMugs
 The SMILES-encoded QMugs dataset can be obtained from the official repository ([ETH Library Collection service](https://www.research-collection.ethz.ch/handle/20.500.11850/482129)).
 In particular, we use the `summary.csv` file.
 All the splits described in the paper can be assembled by using the `chembl_id` and `conf_id` indices provided in this repository ([assemble_QMugs/data_indices](https://github.com/davidbuterez/multi-fidelity-gnns-for-drug-discovery/tree/main/assemble_QMugs/data_indices)), as exemplified in the [assemble_QMugs/assemble_QMugs.ipynb](https://github.com/davidbuterez/multi-fidelity-gnns-for-drug-discovery/tree/main/assemble_QMugs/assemble_QMugs.ipynb) notebook.
+We have further removed molecules that were more than 5 standard deviations away from the mean (for each of the 12 properties, for both DFT and GFN2-xTB), removing slightly over 1% of the total number of molecules.

 All the deep learning training code available in this repository is exemplified on drug discovery data can be used seamlessly with the QMugs data.